Home / Brush-Footed (Nymphalidae) / Orange Oakleaf (Kallima inachus)

 Description and Identification

-The caterpillar has a velvety, black body with long, yellowish hair, also covered with red spines.
+The Orange Oakleaf’s caterpillar stage presents a velvety, black body adorned with long, yellowish hair, interspersed with red spines.
+This formative stage is crucial for growth, with the caterpillar feeding voraciously on host plants.

 Pupa